James I of Scotland: King in captivity

-James, now the uncrowned King of Scots, began what proved to be his 18-year period as a hostage while, at the same time, Albany transitioned from his position of lieutenant to that of governor.
-Albany took James's lands under his own control, depriving the king of income and any of the regalia of his position, and was referred to in records as 'the son of the late king'.
+James, now the uncrowned King of Scots, began what proved to be his 18-year period as a hostage while, simultaneously, Albany transitioned from lieutenant to governor.
+Albany took James's lands under his control, depriving the king of income and any of the regalia of his position, and James was referred to in records as 'the son of the late king'.
 The king had a small household of Scots that included Henry Sinclair, Earl of Orkney, Alexander Seaton, the nephew of Sir David Fleming, and Orkney's brother John Sinclair, following the earl's return to Scotland.
-In time, James's household —now paid for by the English—changed from high-ranking individuals to less notable men.
+In time, James's household — now paid for by the English — changed from high-ranking individuals to less notable men.
 Henry IV treated the young James well, providing him with a good education.

 James was ideally placed to observe Henry's methods of kingship and political control, having probably been admitted into the royal household upon reaching adulthood.
 James used personal visits from his nobles, coupled with letters to individuals, to maintain his visibility in his kingdom.
 Henry died in 1413 and his son, Henry V, immediately ended James's comparative freedom by initially holding him in the Tower of London along with the other Scottish prisoners.
 One of these prisoners was James's cousin, Murdoch Stewart, Albany's son, who had been captured in 1402 at the Battle of Homildon Hill.
 Initially held apart, from 1413 until Murdoch's release in 1415, they were together in the Tower and at Windsor Castle.

-By 1420, James's standing at Henry V's court improved greatly; he ceased to be regarded as a hostage and more of a guest.
-James's value to Henry became apparent in 1420 when he accompanied the English king to France where his presence was used against the Scots fighting on the Dauphinist side.
-Following the English success at the siege of Melun, a town southeast of Paris, the contingent of Scots were hanged for treason against their king.
-James attended Catherine of Valois's coronation on 23 February 1421, and was honoured by sitting immediately on the queen's left at the coronation banquet.
-In March, Henry began a circuit of the important towns in England as a show of strength, and it was during this tour that James was knighted on Saint George's Day.
-By July, the two kings were back campaigning in France where James, evidently approving of Henry's methods of kingship, seemed content to endorse the English king's desire for the French crown.
+By 1420, James's standing at Henry V of England's court improved greatly; he ceased to be regarded as a hostage and more of a guest.
+James's value to Henry became apparent in 1420 when he accompanied Henry to France where his presence was used against the Scottish troops fighting alongside the French.
+Following the English victory at the siege of Melun, a town southeast of Paris, Scottish prisoners of war captured after the siege were hanged for treason against their king.
+James attended the coronation of Catherine of Valois on 23 February 1421 and was honoured by sitting immediately on the left of the queen at the coronation banquet.
+In March, Henry began a circuit of the important towns in England as a show of strength, and during this tour James was knighted on Saint George's Day.
+By July, the two kings were back campaigning in France where James, evidently approving of Henry's methods of kingship, seemed content to endorse his claims to the French crown.
 Henry appointed the Duke of Bedford and James as the joint commanders of the siege of Dreux on 18 July 1421 and, on 20 August, they received the surrender of the garrison.
-Henry died of dysentery on 31 August 1422 and, in September, James was part of the escort taking the English king's body back to London.
+Henry died of dysentery on 31 August 1422 and, in September, James was part of the escort taking Henry's body back to London.